 • working more independently

 Sally Tilley has been dressmaking domestically and commercially for the past 20 years.
 She studied at Loughborough College of Art and worked briefly as a fashion designer before moving into teaching textiles.
 Since leaving the industry she has continued to take on commission work and teach dressmaking and pattern cutting courses.

-In order to make a garment you will need to purchase fabric, a pattern and a sewing kit which includes: stitch scissors, dressmaking shears, steel pins, tape measure.
+In order to make a garment you will need to purchase fabric, a pattern and a sewing kit which includes: stitch scissors, dressmaking shears, steel pins, and tape measure.
 All of these will be discussed in the first session.
-Each student will also need at least one metre of fabric to make their samples, an old sheet or quilt cover is ideal.
+Each student will also need at least one metre of fabric to make their samples.

 For the first session you will need to bring: